What is a brand?

 If the decor in your waiting area and exam rooms hasn’t been updated in 20 years, that can also signal that your center is dated, lacks medical professionalism, and perhaps doesn’t understand the current generation.
 Donated furniture and decor is such a generous gesture, but make room in your budget to invest in clean, current, new, durable furniture and get rid of the donated items if they are dated, stained, or don’t match your brand.
 Be mindful of the art hanging in your center as well, and make sure it’s not too feminine so men who come will feel comfortable, too.
 And remember that many of your clients are abortion-determined, so pictures of babies will not serve them but make them feel like they’re in the wrong place.

 One last thing to think about is your branding materials that are specifically for donors and spreading your name in the community.
-You want these to match the professionalism of your branding for clients which will interest investors and donors who have the means to help support your ministry.
+If you want these to match the professionalism of your branding for clients you can talk to an expert advisor which will interest investors and donors who have the means to help support your ministry.
 Make sure you have banners, letterhead, marketing materials, and signage that reflects your brand and incorporates all of your brand elements.
 These should be professionally designed, which means outsourcing if you don’t have someone on your team who can produce high-quality materials.
 Again, this is worth the initial investment because it will either draw people in or keep them from being interested.

 As you think about branding and how you want to be known to your clients and in the community, be willing to conduct an honest assessment and incorporate changes.
 As you enter a new year, these will only make you a stronger presence and known name in the community, which is what you’ll need to reach the women you want to serve.